 - Order of the Lytae

-- Obtaining a full and final summary judgment for a Texas oil and gas company accused of fraud, conversion, violation of the Texas Theft Liability Act, and conspiracy in a federal case in which the plaintiff sought more than $270 million in damages.
+- Obtained a full and final summary judgment for a Texas oil and gas company accused of fraud, conversion, violation of the Texas Theft Liability Act, and conspiracy in a federal case in which the plaintiff sought more than $270 million in damages.

-- Obtaining a full and final summary judgment for a lending institution accused of violating the Texas Constitution, violating the Texas DTPA, and fraud in a federal case in which the plaintiffs sought to declare a home equity loan unconstitutional and recover over $1 million in damages.
+- Obtained a full and final summary judgment for a lending institution accused of violating the Texas Constitution, violating the Texas DTPA, and fraud in a federal case in which the plaintiffs sought to declare a home equity loan unconstitutional and recover over $1 million in damages.
 The district court’s ruling was appealed to, and affirmed by, the Fifth Circuit Court of Appeals.

-- Obtaining an early, favorable settlement for an international oil and gas company accused of fraud and breach of contract in a federal court proceeding in which the plaintiff sought more than $50 million in damages.
+- Obtained an early, favorable settlement for an international oil and gas company accused of fraud and breach of contract in a federal court proceeding in which the plaintiff sought more than $50 million in damages.